Renault R29: Sponsorship

 ING Group initially remained the team's primary sponsor, carrying over from 2008.
-However, in the wake of the Renault Formula One crash controversy, ING terminated their contract with immediate effect.
-Their logo on the car simply being replaced by the word Renault from the 2009 Singapore Grand Prix onwards.
-French oil company Elf Aquitaine was replaced as a team partner by Elf's parent company, Total S.A., adding red accents to the car's livery There is still an Elf logo on the engine cover.
+However, in the wake of the "Crashgate", ING terminated their contract with immediate effect - the company had been due to end their sponsorship of the team after the season.
+Their logo on the car was simply replaced by the word Renault from the Singapore Grand Prix onwards.
+Despite this, the logo was still visible on the driver overalls and personnel uniform during the Singapore race, and from the next race in Japan, the team introduced a new uniform for the last three races of the season that removed both the logo and the orange accents from the design.

+French oil company Elf Aquitaine was replaced as a team partner by Elf's parent company, Total, adding red accents to the car's livery There is still an Elf logo on the engine cover.